sherlock-audit/2023-03-optimism/README-working.md

 - Attacks, including DoS and griefing, leading to temporary freezing of funds in the bridge.

-# Migration attacks
+# Migration attacks or bugs

 During the migration from the legacy system to Bedrock, the Optimism network is temporarily halted, and undergoes a process of ‘state surgery’, which directly modifies the bytecode and storage of certain contracts.

 Migration attacks would involve putting the legacy system into a pre-migration state such that our migration scripts will result in any of the following: